Hayden2018/Music-Filp/README.md

 - Leverages Google's MediaPipe library for robust head gesture detection.
 - Currently supports the following gestures for fliping PDF music sheet:
-  - Winking: Flip to the next music sheet.
+  - Winking: Flip to the next or previous page.
-  - Nodding: Flip to the previous music sheet.
+  - Nodding: Flip to the next page.

 ## Download